hyperledger/iroha/CONTRIBUTING.md

 - Do not use whitespaces or empty lines inside function bodies.
 - Put public methods first in your impl blocks.
 - Put inner modules after `self` module content, but before `tests` module.
+- Prefer to return `Result` instead of panic.
+- Use `expect` with explicit error message instead of `unwrap`.

 ### Documentation Styleguide